Short answer

 What steps are involved in the KIMA conversion?

-Per the AMA: bridge KIMA to Arbitrum, open StablePro Wallet, deposit into the conversion smart contract.
+Per the AMA: bridge KIMA to Arbitrum, open StablePro Wallet or the official access route, deposit into the conversion smart contract.
 Gas is covered by the team.
 KIMA is burned.
-AER vests over 48 months (12-month cliff + 36-month linear).
+Later AMAs described points first, with 10 points converting to 1 AERX at listing.
+AERX vests over 48 months (12-month cliff + 36-month linear).
 Always wait for official documentation before acting.

 Is StablePro Wallet non-custodial?